Siracusa 16R Pickguard – Part 1

 In this first chapter I will explain also the primary and secondary boards.

-These are the primary boards.
+This is the primary board on top of the pickguard body.
 They are quite simple.
 I have tried to keep all the traces on the back side, so they are shielded from both sides: from above, with the PCB copper pour that goes connected to ground, and from below, with the grounded carbon fiber that is reasonably conductive.

 Note that there is not a connector as there was for the old design.
-Instead, the wiring coming from the preamp is soldered to the pads at the topmost left, close to the neck (“W R Y”).
-That is another improvement for my new Siracusas: the wiring will go through the neck block and the bottom of the neck extension; I’ll try to write something about that in the future.
+Instead, the wiring coming from the preamp is soldered to the pads, close to the neck (“W R Y”).
+That is another improvement for my new Siracusas: the wiring goes through the neck block and the bottom of the neck extension; I’ll try to write something about that in the future.
+There are two tone capacitors (labeled CtSC and CtHB) for Single Coil and Humbucker modes, which is another improvement for the Enhanced Single Coil feature.

-The secondary PCB is glued above them.
+The secondary board goes above the bakelite piece that you see on the right.
 Then I make these pots with thumbwheels:

 Those pots are long life.
 Making and installing them in those bakelite pieces is a complex process that has taken me a lot of time and redesigns.
 I use several jigs for that, but the result is fantastic: